 What does teaching look like?

-“Teaching should not be taken to imply a ‘top down’ or formal way of working.
+Children in YR have a daily phonics, reading and Maths input, and a story at the end of the day.
+For the rest of the day, they will be in ‘freeflow’, able to access inside and outside areas.
+For these less directed periods, we refer to the definition of early years teaching set out by Ofsted: “Teaching should not be taken to imply a ‘top down’ or formal way of working.
 It is a broad term which covers the many different ways in which adults help young children learn.
 It includes their interactions with children during planned and child-initiated play and activities: communicating and modelling language, showing, explaining, demonstrating, exploring ideas, encouraging, questioning, recalling, providing a narrative for what they are doing, facilitating and setting challenges.”
 (OFSTED, 2015)

 Why this approach?